 This pup thrives on being a part of a close, growing family and does best in rural areas where there is plenty of room to romp around.
 They can be perfectly happy in a smaller home, or even an apartment, but will need a lot of exercise and mental stimulation to keep boredom at bay.
 This breed is always happy to be around their owner.
 Try not to leave them home alone for long periods of time, and bring them with you whenever able.
 This will help cut down on boredom and possible destructive behavior.

 Dogos are generally a healthy breed as long as they are kept on a reliable, nourishing diet and given plenty of exercise.
 These dogs are incredibly strong and will need an owner that is not afraid of roughhousing or playing.
 You should also keep up-to-date with vet checks.
 Their most prevalent possible issue is pigment-related deafness.
 By having regular vet visits, you will be able to combat this well into your dog’s golden years.

-This breed is not prone to barking at all because it has been trained to remain quiet while hunting.
-They respond well to training – but they tend not to be a good fit for first-time owners due to their size and strength.
+This dog breed is not prone to barking at all because it has been trained to remain quiet while hunting.
+The Dogo Argentino responds well to training – but they tend not to be a good fit for first-time owners due to their size and strength.
 Even if you have experience training large dogs, we still suggest you work with a trainer.